uchicago-dsi/good-food-purchasing/README.md

   ```bash
   make train
   ```
-  - If you are not using the UChicago DSI cluster, activate the ```cgfp``` conda environment and run ```scripts/train.py```
+  - If you are _not_ using the UChicago DSI cluster, activate the ```cgfp``` conda environment and run ```scripts/train.py```

 #### Multi-Stage Fine-Tuning

 To get good performance across tasks, we run a multi-stage fine-tuning process where we freeze and unfreeze the base model while also attaching different classification heads to the computation graph.
 We can configure all of this in the ```config_train.yaml```.

+We use the same command as above (`make train`) on the DSI cluster to run the training.
+Updating the `config_train.yaml` file changes how the training is run; it is basically a conf file which controls all aspects of the training.

 We start by training the entire model on "Basic Type" while detaching all other classification heads from the computation graph (so they do not impact the representations from the base model).
-To do this, we set the following settings in ```config_train.yaml```:
+To do this, we set the following settings in ```config_train.yaml``` (leaving all other rows unchanged.):

 ```
 model: